beefysalad/GarPo/README.md

 ### Todos / RoadMap

-- [ ] Port the model to TensorflowLite
+- [x] Port the model to TensorflowLite
-- [ ] Setup DJango backend for REST API
+- [ ] Setup DJango/Express.js Backend for REST API on the Raspi
+- [ ] Communication between REST API and Flutter Mobile Application

 ## Installation